|Wayne K. Yamamoto|

 Wayne is doing this on his own, with few resources.
 As an amateur writer and a complete novice to film making, it is indeed a labor of love.
 As such, he is funding is effort through donations.
 If you are interested in supporting his work, you can do so here.

-Further, a portion of each donation will be made to organizations supporting Japanese Americans.
+Further, a portion of each purchase will be made to organizations supporting Japanese Americans.

 Get updates on Second Son Rising.
 Be the first to get access to new content.